 Take-aways from the Court’s Decision

 At the moment, and unless the law court reconsiders, the Goose Rocks Beach decision leaves us with a few interesting take-aways:

 - This case makes it much harder for recreational beach users to establish vested legal rights.

-- Numerous Maine towns are now scrambling to scrutinize their current beach rights inventory and/or acquire public ownership of at least some portions of Maine’s most popular beaches.
+- Numerous ME towns are now scrambling to scrutinize their current beach rights inventory and/or acquire public ownership of at least some portions of ME’s most popular beaches.
 This is especially true of beaches that form an important part of a Town economy, although the use of many those beaches is more likely to resemble the pattern of Wells Beach (public) than the pattern of Goose Rocks Beach (private).